 You’ll need to speak with your doctor to find out the best treatment for you.

 Parosmia isn’t typically a permanent condition.
 Your neurons may be able to repair themselves over time.
-In as many as 60 percent of cases of parosmia caused by an infection, olfactory function was restored in the years afterward.
+In as many as of cases of parosmia caused by an infection, olfactory function was restored in the years afterward.

 Recovery times vary according to the underlying cause of your parosmia symptoms and the treatment that you use.
 If your parosmia is caused by a virus or infection, your sense of smell may return to normal without treatment.
 But on average, this takes between two and three years.